Sadeqsoli/UTB-UniversalTextBox/UPMPackage/README.md

 ![AutoSize Preview](Screenshots/AutoSize.gif)

-### Chinese,Japanise and Korean languages are soon gonna be supported
+### Chinese,Japanese and Korean languages are soon gonna be supported

 more languages are in order.